dutch caramel apple pie

 Notes

-• **I used this easy caramel sauce recipe from Sally’s Baking Addiction to add to this pie!
+- **I used my easy salted caramel sauce recipe.
 You can also use store-bought caramel sauce, but I highly recommend using a high-quality caramel sauce since it lends so much flavor to the pie.